 It is the goal of the University to make as seamless as possible entry into the programs it offers.
-To this end, admission representatives and University Deans work with each applicant to ensure that the student is guided into a program that will best meet his/her need.
+To this end, admission representatives and the academic department work with each applicant to ensure that the student is guided into a program that will best meet his/her need.